A Complete Guide to Exploring the Bay of Kotor

 The Blue Cave – A Natural Wonder

-Located near the entrance of the bay, the Blue Cave is one of Montenegro’s most mesmerizing natural attractions.
-The cave’s vibrant blue glow is created by sunlight reflecting off the seabed, making it a surreal swimming spot.
+Located near the entrance to the bay, the Blue Cave is one of Montenegro’s most magical spots.
+Sunlight reflecting off the seabed creates a brilliant blue glow inside the cave, making it a perfect swimming location.

 -